remirror/remirror/docs/react/controlled.md

   const { manager, state, onChange } = useRemirror({
     extensions,

-    // Add the `htmlToProsemirrorNode` string handler import so that the initial
+    // Add the string handler so that the initial
     // state can created from a html string.
-    stringHandler: htmlToProsemirrorNode,
+    stringHandler: 'html',

     // This content is used to create the initial value.
 It is never referred to again after the first render.
     content: '<p>This is the initial value</p>',